EdiNation/OpenEDI-Specification/README.md

 - **Repetitions**

-All repeatable items are defined as OpenAPI **array** object where the item's type is "string" for simple data elements and a Reference object for composite data elements.
+All repeatable items are defined as OpenAPI **array** objects where the item's type is "string" for simple data elements and a Reference object for composite data elements.
 Use OpenAPI `minItems` and `maxItems` attributes to define the repetitions range.

 ![Example of repeatable EDI data elements](https://support.edifabric.com/hc/article_attachments/360019433618/edi-min-max-segment.png)
 *Example of repeatable EDI data elements*